blackberry/WebWorks-Community-APIs/BB10-Cordova/Template/README.md

 Follow the steps above to:
 1. [Build the native portion](#how-to-build-your-native-plugin), and
 2. [Use the plugin in your test app](#using-the-plugin-in-an-application).
+3. Remember to remove and add the plugin again with the cordova or webworks commands.

 ## Architecture of a Plugin